Los Angeles Almanac Logo

 Los Angeles County, 2001

 Since 1889, only very small adjustments were made to Los Angeles County's boundaries.
-The most recent was in 2001 when a small portion of northwestern Los Angeles County was transferred over to Kern County so that residents there would be more conveniently served by Kern County.
-In 2005, residents of the neighboring unincorporated community of Gorman also sought approval to transfer their community to Kern County, however, their efforts were not successful.
+The most recent was in 2001 when a small portion of northwestern Los Angeles County was transferred over to Kern County, so that residents there could be more conveniently served by that county.
+In 2005, residents of the neighboring Los Angeles County unincorporated community of Gorman also sought approval to transfer over to Kern County.
+Their efforts, however, were not successful.

 Before and after maps showing a small portion of Los Angeles County transferred to Kern County.
 Los Angeles Almanac Maps.